Pacific City, Washington

 Pacific City is an extinct town in Pacific County, in the U.S. state of Washington.

 Pacific City was laid out ca. 1848.
+Pacific City was the original seat of Pacific County at its establishment in 1851, but was soon dissolved with the establishment of the military fort at Cape Disappointment.
 A post office called Pacific City was established in 1850, and remained in operation until 1865.